fr0gger/awesome-ida-x64-olly-plugin/README.md

 * [cantordust](https://github.com/Battelle/cantordust): CantorDust is a binary visulization tool used to aid reverse engineering efforts.
 It allows humans to utilize their superior visual pattern recognition to identify patterns in binary data.
 * [ghidra-findcrypt](https://github.com/TorgoTorgo/ghidra-findcrypt): Ghidra analysis plugin to locate cryptographic constants (This is a re-write of another Ghidra FindCrypt script as an auto analysis module).
 * [Awesome Ghidra](https://github.com/AllsafeCyberSecurity/awesome-ghidra): A list of additionnal Ghidra plugins.
+* [Ghidrathon](https://github.com/mandiant/Ghidrathon): Ghidrathon is a Ghidra extension that adds Python 3 scripting capabilities to Ghidra.

 ## x64dbg Plugins
 * [Checksec](https://github.com/klks/checksec): x64dbg plugin to check security settings.